 I know it is tempting to check that last text, read that email or see who “liked” your tweet or Facebook post, but it can wait.
 For the sake of everyone’s safety, put your phone away until you are done driving.

-Have questions about what to do after an accident in Kansas City?
+Have questions about what to do after an accident in Kansas City, such as how to prove if the other party's distracted driving caused the accident?
 For more information, please download a free copy of my book, Crash Course, which includes the 9 mistakes that can wreck your injury claim.
 You can also contact our firm in Kansas City by calling (816) 203-0143 or by filling out a form below.
 Contacting us is FREE and confidential, and there is no obligation to hire us to represent you.
 We would be happy to hear any concerns and try to assist you.